CosmicBagel/hugo-blog/content/portfolio.md

   - (first time using UE4, was kinda rough)
   - https://cosmicbagel.itch.io/fall

-- Ironsword
-  - On going project in collaboration with a friend.
-Inspired by Runescape, a simple MMO-esk game.
-  - The only project where I'm working more as a designer than programmer.

 - LazyRay - Raytracing / Graphics Study Project
   - Digging into some ray tracing books and learning how ray trace renderers work by writing one.
 On going project, using SDL2 to present rendered image, everything else is software rendering.
   - No ambition to make this into something suitable for the production or development of content, it's just a learning project.